-Dental implantation is the process of replacing missing teeth (or tooth) that cannot be saved by conventional means and needs to be removed.
-Dental implants can range from single-tooth replacement to a complete upper and lower arch replacement.
+Dental implants is the process of replacing missing teeth (or a single tooth) that cannot be saved by conventional means and needs to be removed.

 Mini implants are an alternative approach that allows the placement of very small screws in areas where other implantable devices cannot be placed.
 These screws do not require functional attachment of the implant to the surrounding bone; they rely on mechanical retention, which makes their removal relatively simple and non-invasive.
 Another advantage of mini implants is that they can be loaded immediately.

 Dental bridges literally “bridge” the gap created by missing teeth.
 They are made up of one or more crowns for the teeth adjacent to the gap, along with a false tooth or teeth attached.
 These anchoring teeth are called abutment teeth and the false teeth are called pontics.
 The latter can be made from gold, alloys, porcelain, zirconia or a combination of these materials.
 The result is a dentition that is fully restored in terms of function and appearance.

 There are four main types of dental bridges available as a means of tooth replacement.

 Conventional bridges are used when there are natural teeth present on both sides of a gap created by the missing tooth.
 They involve reshaping the teeth on either side of the gap to make room for cementing crowns on them, with a pontic (false tooth) in between to replace the missing tooth.

 Cantilever bridgesare used when there is an adjacent tooth on only one side of the missing tooth or teeth.
 The pontic is supported on only one side, rather than on both sides, by one or two crowned abutments, depending on how much support is required or the length of the bridge.